Skip to Main Content

 Camera Operator Services

-Pro camera operation across Japan, from Tokyo to Osaka and Kyoto.
+Pro camera work across Japan, from Tokyo to Osaka and Kyoto.

-Here is how this works in practice.
-A camera operator in person controls the camera during filming, executing the shots designed by the director and director of photography.
-In Japan, camera operators work across a range of environments—from Toho Studios soundstages to locations across Osaka, Kyoto, Nagoya.
-They manage framing, movement, and composition in real time, often operating handheld, on a dolly, or with stabilization systems.
+A camera operator runs the camera during filming.
+They shoot the frames set by the director and director of photography.
+In Japan, operators work in many settings, from Toho Studios soundstages to locations across Osaka, Kyoto, and Nagoya.
+They handle framing, movement, and composition in real time, often handheld, on a dolly, or with stabilization rigs.

-Here is the short of it.
-We connect you with camera operators skilled across all major camera platforms and support systems across Japan.
-Our network has pros proficient in Steadicam, gimbal, handheld, and multi-camera setups for features, commercials, documentaries, and live broadcasts—each familiar with Japanese production standards and local gear availability.
+We connect you with camera operators skilled across every major camera platform and support rig in Japan.
+Our network has pros in Steadicam, gimbal, handheld, and multi-camera setups.
+They cover features, commercials, documentaries, and live broadcasts.
+Each one knows Japanese production standards and what gear is on hand locally.

 ACT 01